Open Singup

 Renal Impairment

-Patients with reduced creatinine clearance require dosage reduction.
-In adult patients with end-stage renal disease, the average half-life of acyclovir is increased to about 14 hours.
+In patients with end-stage renal disease, the average half-life of acyclovir is increased to about 14 hours.

 Dialysis

 During hemodialysis, acyclovir half-life is about 4 hours.
-Hemodialysis removes about one third of acyclovir in the body during a 4-hour session.
-Plasma clearance of acyclovir in dialysis patients is about 86 ml/min/1.73 m2, compared to 679 ml/min/1.73 m2 in healthy volunteers.
+Hemodialysis removes about one third of acyclovir from the body during a 4-hour session.
+Plasma clearance of acyclovir in dialysis patients is about 86 mL/min/1.73 m2 compared to 679 mL/min/1.73 m2 in healthy volunteers.
 The removal of acyclovir after arteriovenous hemofiltration/dialysis (CAVHD) or ambulatory peritoneal dialysis (CAPD) is less pronounced than with hemodialysis, and pharmacokinetic parameters closely resemble those observed in patients with end-stage renal disease not receiving dialysis.

 DISCLAIMER: This drug information content is provided for informational purposes only and is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Patients should always consult their physician with any questions regarding a medical condition and to obtain medical advice and treatment.
 Drug information is sourced from GSDD (Gold Standard Drug Database ) provided by Elsevier.